This article illustrates seven cases of fetal alcohol syndrome (FAS).

 October 7, 2019

-This study published in 2019 examined the effect of an acute but moderate prenatal alcohol exposure (PAE) on glucose metabolism, lipid levels and dietary preference in adolescent and/or adult rat offspring.
+As most PAE research explores the use of high, chronic doses of alcohol throughout pregnancy, this study examined the effect of moderate, acute PAE on glucose metabolism, lipid levels and dietary preference in adolescent and/or adult rat offspring.

 October 8, 2019